Complaints and feedback about children and adults services

 Stage one: Local resolution

-If you are still not happy with the investigation and/or the recommendations of the complaint, you have the right to take your complaint to hearings panel within 20 working days.
+If you remain unsatisfied with the outcome following the Stage 2 investigation and/or the recommendations of the complaint, you have the right to request escalation of your complaint to a Stage 3 Independent Panel Hearing within 20 working days.

 The panel will consist of an independent chairperson and two independent members.
 They will meet you and give you an opportunity to put forward your views.
 They will review the complaint process within 30 working days of your request.

-You will receive a letter of findings and recommendations from the chairperson of the panel within five working days.
-You will also receive a copy of the panel’s minutes and final response from the group director within 15 working days.
+You will receive a report of findings and recommendations from the chairperson of the panel within five working days.
+You will also receive a copy of the local authority's response to the panel's report within 15 working days of receiving the report.

 How we deal with a complaint about adult social care